EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Managing-Hyper-V.md

 ## Exercise 1: Managing virtual disks

-1. [Create a differencing disk](#task-1-create-a-differencing-disk) based on 2022_x64_Datacenter_EN_Core_Eval.vhdx with the name PM-SRV21.vhdx
+1. [Create a differencing disk](#task-1-create-a-differencing-disk) based on TinyCorePure64.vhdx with the name PM-SRV21.vhdx
-1. [Create a virtual machine from a differencing disk](#task-2-create-a-virtual-machine-from-a-differencing-disk) with the name PM-SRV21 and 1 GB of memory
+1. [Create a virtual machine from a differencing disk](#task-2-create-a-virtual-machine-from-a-differencing-disk) with the name PM-SRV21 and 256 MB of memory
 1. [Move a parent disk](#task-3-move-a-parent-disk) to a different location
 1. [Reconnect the differencing disk](#task-4-reconnect-the-differencing-disk)

+    > What happens, if you try to start PM-SRV21 after you moved the parent disk?

+    > What happens, if you inspect the virtual hard disk of PM-SRV21 after you moved the parent disk?

+    > What happens, if you inspect the virtual hard disk of PM-SRV21 after you reconnected to the parent disk?

 1. [Merge the differencing disk](#task-5-merge-the-differencing-disk) to a new disk
 1. [Configure the virtual machine to use the merged disk](#task-6-configure-the-virtual-machine-to-use-the-merged-disk)
-1. [Move virtual machine data](#task-7-move-virtual-machine-data) of PM-SRV20 to a folder with the same name
+1. [Move virtual machine data](#task-7-move-virtual-machine-data) of PM-SRV21 to a folder with the same name

 ### Task 1: Create a differencing disk